Preview the Tools

 Sample Student Lesson Plans

-The education subscription provides your teachers and staff with a comprehensive set of lessons for grades K-8 covering a variety of equity topics.
-Each lesson, complete with common core standards, have in depth instructions on how to teach the lesson and includes support materials, protocol directions and other resources.
+The education subscription provides your teachers and staff with a comprehensive set of lessons for grades K-12 covering a variety of topics including social emotional learning, equity and cultural competency.
+Each lesson, complete with common core standards, has in depth instructions on how to teach the lesson and includes support materials, protocol directions and other resources.
 These practical lesson plans are designed to take 15 minutes or less, and can easily be completed during advisory or morning meeting time in your classrooms.
-Check out examples of equity lesson plans that are included within this subscription.
+Check out examples of lesson plans that are included with this subscription.

-Among other resources, CRM provides interactive games that are specifically designed to complement the lessons and activites that come with the education subscription.
-These games will allow teachers and students to explore equity topics visually with discussion questions to dive deeper.
+Among other resources, CRM provides interactive games that are specifically designed to complement the lessons and activities that come with the education subscription.
+These games will allow teachers and students to explore equity topics visually with guided discussion questions.
 Take a quick peek at one of the games to find out how it supports student learning.

 K-2 Gender Game